LMFDB/lmfdb-inventory/db-elliptic_curves.md

 * Contributors: John Cremona, Alyson Deines, Steve Donelly, Paul Gunnells, Warren Moore, Haluk Sengun, John Voight, Dan Yasaki.
 * Origin: https://github.com/JohnCremona/ecnf-data
 * Extent: contains curves over several totally real fields (of degrees up to 6) and a few imaginary quadratic fields, in each case complete up to some conductor norm bound
-* Note: This collection is currently being rebuilt with additional data fields; the new version is temporarily called nfcurves2.
-When this process is complete and the necessary code changes made the description here will be updated, and index information added.
+* Updated collection and description 22 July 2016.

 * Explanation of data fields representing elements of the field, including points:
-  - Each field of degree d has a distinguished generator
+  - Each field of degree d has a distinguished generator w.
-  - A rational number is represented as a string
+  - A rational number is represented as a string.
-  - A field element is represented as a list of d strings, each representing the coordinate with respect to the power basis
+  - A field element (NFelt) is usually represented as an NFelt-string, being d rational-strings, representing the coordinates with respect to the w-power basis, joined by ","; or in some contexts as a string representing the element as a polynomial in the field generator w.
-  - A point is represented (in projective coordinates) as a list of 3 field elements, i.e. a list of 3 lists of d strings
+  - A point (in projective coordinates) is represented as a
-  - Generator fields are represented by lists of points
+  point-string:  3 NFelt-strings surrounded by "[","]", joined with ",", the whole surrounded again by "[","]".
+  - An ideal is represented as an ideal-string [N,a,alpha] where N is the norm, a the smallest positive integer and alpha a second generator expressed as a polynomial in w.

 <table border=2>
 <tr>